Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Abstract

 \section{Abstract}

-Due to the size of data and the limited data storage space in a single local computer, data can often be stored in a distributed manner.
-In order to use the distributed big data in machine learning, performing large-scale machine learning from the distributed data through communication networks is inevitable.
-Also, unlike the internal communication links such as a path between a memory to a Central Processing Unit (CPU) or Graphics Processing Unit (GPU) in a single computer, the communication delays in network communication links connecting distributed computers and servers can be a big burden in performing large-scale machine learning from distributed data.
-Additionally, the communication networks can be organized in various topologies including a star, a tree, and a ring, etc. Therefore, in this paper, we consider the problem about how the network communication constraints will impact the convergence speed of distributed machine learning optimization algorithms.
-Firstly, we study the convergence rate of the distributed dual coordinate ascent in a general tree structured network, since every connected communication network can have a spanning tree, and a tree network can be understood as the generalization of a star network.
-And then, by considering network communication delays, we optimize the network-constrained dual coordinate ascent to maximize its convergence speed in terms of operation time.
-Through numerical experiments, we demonstrate that under different network communication delays, the delay-dependent number of local and global iterations in distributed dual coordinated ascent can play a significant role in the achievement of maximum convergence speed.
+Due to the big size of data and limited data storage volume of a single computer or a single server, data are often stored in a distributed manner.
+Thus, performing large-scale machine learning operations with the distributed datasets through communication networks is often required.
+In this paper, we study the convergence rate of the distributed dual coordinate ascent for distributed machine learning problems in a general tree-structured network.
+Since a tree network model can be understood as the generalization of a star network model, our algorithm can be thought of as the generalization of the distributed dual coordinate ascent in a star network model.
+We provide the convergence rate of the distributed dual coordinate ascent over a general tree network in a recursive manner and analyze the network effect on the convergence rate.
+Secondly, by considering network communication delays, we optimize the distributed dual coordinate ascent algorithm to maximize its convergence speed.
+From our analytical result, we can choose the optimal number of local iterations depending on the communication delay severity to achieve the fastest convergence speed.
+In numerical experiments, we consider machine learning scenarios over communication networks, where local workers cannot directly reach to a central node due to constraints in communication, and demonstrate that the usability of our distributed dual coordinate ascent algorithm in tree networks.
+Additionally, we show that adapting number of local and global iterations to network communication delays in the distributed dual coordinated ascent algorithm can improve its convergence speed.